buddyboss/buddyboss-platform/src/bp-help/docs/01-getting-started/02-installing-buddyboss-theme.md

 ##BuddyBoss Theme

-*   [bp_docs_link text="Purchase" slug="buddyboss-theme/purchasing.md"] the BuddyBoss Theme and download the ZIP files.
+*   Purchase the BuddyBoss Theme and download the ZIP files.
 *   Log in to your WordPress website and access the admin Dashboard.
 *   Click on Themes -> Add New.
 *   Click Upload, and attach the zip file `buddyboss-theme.zip`